 It would be accurate to say that there is not as much opportunity for the non-elites out there.
 Since this “Eliteness” system is based on history, the evidence supports the phrase “only elite wins change elite perception.”
 Non-elite programs must make the most of the few opportunities they do get, as well as create their own opportunities by scheduling elite programs.
 However, it appears that many in the media, many fans, and many ADs don’t understand this truth.
 Most of our energy goes toward debating the results of the current season.

 If I may humbly suggest that the CFB committee just come clean and use a system like this one (or just this one).
 Why not admit the truth that pervious year’s results matter?
 The most transparent and accurate thing to do is to show programs what they have to do to be selected.
 Eliteness is a multi-year journey, not a one season sprint, because it has to be.
 We should just admit that.

 The argument against publicizing this revelation could be that there is just not that much opportunity out there for all the teams.
-Why spell that out?
+Why spell that out and risk alienating a lot of your consumers?
 In 2018, 58 teams (45% of all FBS teams) faced an eventual Elite Team during the season.
-Only 9 non-power 5 teams got an opportunity.
+Only 9 non-power 5 teams got that opportunity.
 That is what needs to improve.
 Group of 5 teams need to lobby and press to get on Elite Program’s schedules.
 If the NCAA has to step in, so be it.
 Either that, or have the Power 5 conferences break away from the Group of 5 conferences.
-In American sports, we like Cinderella stories, so I would hope the NCAA would get rid of the FCS games and force Power 5 schools to schedule Group of 5 teams instead (or just take over the scheduling and use a system like the NFL does).
+In American sports, we like Cinderella stories, so I would hope the NCAA would get rid of the FCS games and force Power 5 schools to schedule Group of 5 teams instead (or just take over the scheduling and use a formula like the NFL does).